perfana/event-scheduler/README.md

 An example is that the analysis tool in use discovers too high response times and decides to kill the running test.

+## fat jar

+If you create a fat jar that contains both the `event-scheduler` and one or more `test-event` plugins, such as the `perfana-java-client`, you probably run into an issue that not all interface implementation defined in META-INF/services are registered correctly.
+This results in class loading issues, like the following:
+" io.perfana.event.PerfanaEventFactory not registered via META-INF/services".

+If you use the `maven-shade-plugin` you can solve this by adding the `org.apache.maven.plugins.shade.resource.ServicesResourceTransformer` to the transformers section of the configuration.